Netnography: Key source person

-The key to understand the culture is to find rich data from a key source person, the third factor of netnography.
-Using the same examples, to find the reason behind perception of brand or the reason behind a brand loyalty, a netnographer needs to comb through the comments section to find the gold mine.
+The key to understand the culture is to find rich data from a 'key source person'.
+To find the reason behind perception of a brand or the reason behind brand loyalty, a netnographer needs to comb through the comments sections to find consumers with a particularly strong attitude - either negative or positive - towards the brand in question.

-One examples of a gold mine is a genuine comment written by a person with a very strong emotions towards the brand either positive or negative.
-On the other hand, the netnographer may find a person who either loves or hates the brand with every fiber of their being.
-The netnographer should find this data and analyze it.
-This small but in-depth data could be the answer to the research question.

 Cultural fluency

-The goal of a netnographer is cultural fluency.
-Cultural fluency means that at the end of the research, the researcher should be fluent in the symbolic language of the site and even so knowledgeable about the users that they have an almost biographical authority regarding them.
+The goal of a netnographer is cultural literacy or "fluency", which means that at the end of the research, the researcher should be fluent in the symbolic language of the site's users that they have an almost biographical authority regarding them.